jitsi/gsoc-ideas/2025/README.md

 # Projects for GSoC 2025

-Jitsi has decided to apply for Google Summer of Code 2025!
+Jitsi has been accepted as an organization for Google Summer of Code 2025!

 Here's the list of project ideas for GSoC 2025!
 Click on the title for a more detailed description.